Get Schooled

 Pay: Jobs are paid opportunities.
 When you’re a part-time employee at a job, you’re typically paid an hourly wage.
 Internships, on the other hand, may or may not be paid.
 While many companies offer paid internships, you might come across some that don't.
 An unpaid internship means that you would be doing free work for a company in return for job experience, networking, and mentoring.

 Schedule: A part-time job can last indefinitely; once you accept the job, you can most likely work there as long as you want.
-An internship, on the other hand, can have a set time frame– like a quarter, semester, or a year.
+An internship, on the other hand, can have a set time frame like a term or a year.
 There may be potential for renewal or extension, meaning you could stay longer than you'd originally planned, but it’s usually up to your company to decide.

 Remember: School takes priority!
 Be sure that no matter what job or internship you accept, you are still able to focus on and succeed in your academics.